Interview by Ernesta Šimkutė and Elizaveta Mikhailova

 Publications: Sasha Shestakova.
 Revolutionary Interruption.
 Future Studies, 2021

-The video essay “Sorry, but I Have to Interrupt You at This Point” looks at the Social Darwinist approach to precarious labor, which remains persistent in multiple contexts, stretching across borders.
-In “Sorry, but I Have to Interrupt You at This Point,” artists use a local case study – a public discussion about the “Nemoskva” exhibition, which took place in Pushkin museum on September 4, 2020.
+The video essay “Sorry, but I Have to Interrupt You at This Point” looks at the Social Darwinist approach to precarious labour, which remains persistent in multiple contexts, stretching across borders.
+In “Sorry, but I Have to Interrupt You at This Point,” artists use a local case study – a public discussion about the “Nemoskva” exhibition, which took place in Pushkin Museum on September 4, 2020.
 In the video, they refer to it as a “collective hallucination,” which allows perceiving the reality, crafted by capitalism and the state as only one of the possible worlds.
 The arguments used by those who maintain the status quo of the capitalist system seem recognizable within multiple contexts both inside and outside Russia.
-The artists conduct an archeological investigation of the capitalist metaphors and the exploitative language.
+The artists conduct an archaeological investigation of capitalist metaphors and exploitative language.
 This language can be easily spotted and recognized in multiple other colonial contexts.
 Similarly, the language of not “spitting in the well.”
 (Russian for “biting the hand that feeds you”) seems even too familiar for anyone who has ever engaged in a critique of an institution.
 The visual metaphors of the exploitative institutional discourse created by “Kafe Morozhenoe” reveal its absurdity and allow for multiple future solidarities based on discontent and disloyalty to art institutions.
 (Shestakova)

 Media activist collective Kafe-Morozhenoe (Nastya Dmitrievskaya, Daria Iuriichuk) and a working group